 This Chicken Gumbo Soup Recipe (with okra) is an easy, healthy, lighter and WW friendly version of Chicken Gumbo.
-It's a flavorful and hearty soup that's made with chicken breast and turkey pepperoni, with okra serving as the natural thickener.
+It's a flavorful and hearty soup that's made with tender chicken breast and turkey pepperoni, with okra serving as the natural thickener.

 This healthy gumbo recipe is especially popular in the fall and winter and pairs well with this Everything Bagel Cloud Bread Recipe.
+I love Campbell's chicken gumbo soup and this is my homemade version.

 Gumbo actually originated in West Africa, although most people associate it with New Orleans and Louisiana, where it was popularized.
 There are 2 types of gumbo: Creole and Cajun.

-Creole gumbos often includes tomatoes, shellfish, dark roux, and often okra and filé powder, whereas Cajun gumbo usually contains chicken and no tomatoes.
+Creole gumbos often include tomatoes, shellfish, dark roux, and often okra and filé powder, whereas Cajun gumbo usually contains chicken and no tomatoes.
 Both Creole and Cajun gumbos can include meats such as ham or sausage.
 My version of gumbo soup is a hybrid since it has tomatoes, chicken, okra, sausage (pepperoni), and no roux.
 It's not only healthy, but it's also quick and easy, whereas gumbos traditionally cook all day long.

 Many gumbo recipes use a roux (a mixture of flour and fat) or gumbo filé, which is a spicy herb mix made from the dried and ground leaves of the North American sassafras tree, to thicken it.
 I use okra because it's a natural thickener and lends a depth of flavor unlike anything else.
 I don't use a roux because it's unnecessary calories.